-Matching grants will be awarded to applicants that meet the eligibility requirements by order of priority.
+The SDIS Safety Grant Committee will review each application to determine which are eligible to receive funding.
+Matching grants will be awarded to applicants that meet the eligibility requirements by order of priority and on a first come, first served basis.
 After the first priority level has been funded, grants will be awarded to applicants in the second priority level.

 Fill out and return the application for your district by mail to SDAO, PO Box 12613, Salem, Oregon 97309 or email to email@example.com.